 We’re always on the hunt for facial treatments that promise brighter, clearer skin.
 As facials aren’t a one-size-fits-all solution and our skin’s needs change through the years – from treating acne to extraction, pigmentation and anti-ageing – we put some of the best facials in Singapore (for different skin types) to the test.
-Read on for our reviews of six facial spas and beauty salons in Singapore.
+Read on for our reviews of facial spas and beauty salons in Singapore for you to try.

 The Facial Spa: Anti-pollution Skin Brightener

 The Beauty Salon: Chez Moi De Beaute Review